karimrebai/spark-kafka-hbase/README.md

 #### Configuration

-The only file to configure is [config.properties](config.properties) where all the %PARAM% have to be replaced to target a specific cluster, keytab or namespace :
+The only file to configure is [config.properties](config.properties) where all the %PARAMS% have to be replaced to target specific kafka broker and topics, a keytab and a HBase namespace :

 ```properties
 kafka.brokers=%URL_1%:%PORT_1%,%URL_2%:%PORT_2%